Wetlands Reserve Easements

-The Wetlands Reserve Program is a competitive program using statewide ranking systems to fund the most environmentally beneficial projects.
-The Wetlands Reserve Program is a voluntary program that protects, restores and enhances wetlands, while maximizing wildlife benefits.
+The Wetlands Reserve Easements component of ACEP is a competitive program using statewide ranking systems to fund the most environmentally beneficial projects.
+Wetlands Reserve Easements allow landowners to voluntarily protect, restore and enhance wetlands while maximizing wildlife benefits.

 How to Participate in the Program